 William had seven aunts and two uncles who were living in his lifetime.
 There was at least one more aunt (Elizabeth Anne Courtenay) who had died before he was born.

-His grandfather Thomas Clack had two wives: Ann, his first wife, died in 1726 and he then married a woman named Elizabeth.
-Thomas died in 1761; Elizabeth died in 1764.
+His grandfather Thomas Clack had two wives: firstly Ann Gibs who died in 1726, then Elizabeth Watts who died a widow in 1764.
+Thomas himself died in 1761.
 There were at least 6 children from the two marriages.

 The notion that Thomas Clack pimped his daughters seems to have started as a spiteful insinuation from William Beckford.
 Among the ‘malicious rakings’ of his Liber Veritatis, Beckford wrote: ‘The newly acknowledged Earl of Devon’s Mother, Fanny Clack, owed her birth to a publican at Wallingford whose sign at least displayed the symbol of innocence, for it was the sign of the Lamb.
 Honest Tom Clack was blessed with several lovely daughters and being of a kind disposition was well known to indulge his customers, especially the young members of the neighbouring university with whatever they liked best that his home afforded.‘